-The undergraduate studies of the UMBC Department of Emergency Health Services are comprised of two tracks: Management Track and Paramedic Track.
-Both tracks allow the student to obtain a B.S. in Emergency Health Services.
+The undergraduate studies of the UMBC Department of Emergency Health Services are comprised of two concentrations: Management Concentration and Paramedic Concentration.
+Both concentrations allow the student to obtain a B.S. in Emergency Health Services.

 Students gain a unique depth of experience in emergency health services through this baccalaureate degree.
 The program stresses academic and clinical abilities, interpersonal and leadership skills, and the capacity for appropriate judgment.
 The major objective of the degree program is to prepare students for work in various occupational settings relating to emergency health services systems.
 Primary emphasis is placed upon developing leadership skills and promoting personal and professional growth.